Scouting in Oklahoma: Order of the Arrow

+Southern Prairie Lodge No. 14 is the Order of the Arrow lodge corresponding to Last Frontier Council.
+It was formed on August 2, 2025 as the result of a merger between Ma-Nu Lodge No. 133 and Ema 'O Mahpe Lodge No. 14.

-MaNu Lodge No. 133 was originally chartered to the Central Oklahoma Area Council, Region 9 on August 20, 1938.
+Ma-Nu Lodge No. 133 was originally chartered to the Central Oklahoma Area Council, Region 9 on August 20, 1938.
 One year later the Central Oklahoma Area Council rechartered as Last Frontier Council.
-This makes MaNu Lodge one year older than Last Frontier Council.
+This makes Ma-Nu Lodge one year older than Last Frontier Council.
 Over the next few decades there would be several mergers and reorganizations within the structure of both the Lodge and the Council.

 As the area of the lodge expanded, the lodge began to need another form of organization.
-In 1963, MaNu lodge set up Chapters with borders corresponding to the districts established by the Council.
-In 1950, Canadian Valley Council merged with Last Frontier Council and Shawnee Lodge 192 became part of MaNu Lodge 133.
-Again in 1996 Black Beaver Council merged with Last Frontier Council and two years later Sekettummaqua Lodge 281 completed its merger with MaNu bringing the number of members to near 1700 and the total number of Chapters to ten.
+In 1963, Ma-Nu lodge set up Chapters with borders corresponding to the districts established by the Council.
+In 1950, Canadian Valley Council merged with Last Frontier Council and Shawnee Lodge 192 became part of Ma-Nu Lodge 133.
+Again in 1996 Black Beaver Council merged with Last Frontier Council and two years later Sekettummaqua Lodge 281 completed its merger with Ma-Nu bringing the number of members to near 1700 and the total number of Chapters to ten.

+Although the literal translation of Ma-Nu is White Buffalo, the Osage word for white also meant Spirit, so Ma-Nu means Spirit Buffalo.